YarosMallorca/YarosMallorca/README.md

   <br />
   <br />
   Flutter, Firebase, and Dart are my favorite Tech Stack 💛💙 There is nothing better than spending a night developing with these technologies

+  <b>Why does Next, React, and JavaScript SUCK so much?
+Really, Flutter FTW 😆</b>

 <hr>